 Getting Started

-To use EDSL, you need to install the package and choose how you want to access language models.
+To use EDSL, you need to install the package and choose how to access language models.
 Please see links to sections below for more details on each step.

 1. Installation